OttoHui/procalendar/README.md

    - In Supabase SQL Editor, run:
      DELETE FROM public.quad_sync;
 2. Re-run [supabase-schema.sql](supabase-schema.sql) to recreate the table and policies.
+   - This also installs the database trigger that refreshes `quad_sync.updated_at` on every update.
 3. On each device, clear the browser data for the site before testing.
    - Open the site in the browser.
    - Open Developer Tools.